SerSarParAms/codex-chat-feedback/README.md

 ## 📦 About Codex Chat

 **Codex Chat** is a JetBrains plugin that brings AI-assisted chat directly into your IDE.
-It enables:

-- Editing prompts directly in the native chat window
-- Jumping to any part of the message with the mouse
-- A smooth workflow without using the terminal for chat sessions
+## Features

+- **Conversation Management**: Create and manage Codex conversations within the IDE
+- **Real-time Event Streaming**: View agent reasoning, tool calls, command execution, and file patches as they happen
+- **Interactive Approvals**: Approve or deny command executions and file changes through dialogs
+- **Timeline View**: Track all tool calls, searches, plan updates, and errors in a dedicated panel
+- **Project-Aware**: Automatically uses project directory as conversation context

+## Requirements

+- IntelliJ IDEA or any other modern JetBrains IDE
+- Codex CLI installed and available in PATH (`codex` command)

 The plugin is young and evolving quickly — your feedback is essential in shaping its future.